-Where a Parish Plan, Appraisal or Village Design Statement has been properly prepared and endorsed by the Town or Parish Council, the relevant recommendations and action plans will be regarded as material considerations in deciding planning applications.
+Where a Parish Plan, Appraisal or Village Design Statement has been properly prepared and endorsed by the Town or Parish Council, the relevant recommendations and action plans will be regarded as material consideration in deciding planning applications.

-7.3 Settlements
+7.2 Settlements

-7.3.1 The follow sections include an inset map for each Local Centre, and Rural Settlement.
+7.2.1 The follow sections include an inset map for each Local Centre, and Rural Settlement.
 These show sites allocated for development, special policy areas, settlement boundaries and other key planning considerations.

-7.4 Local Centres
+7.3 Local Centres